Lance Von Erich: World Class Championship Wrestling (1985–1987)

 On October 28, 1985, Vaughan wrestled Ric Flair in Fort Worth, Texas, in the last NWA World title match in the World Class territory.
 The match ended in a no contest when both men were counted out of the ring; World Class withdrew from the NWA in February 1986.
 On May 4, 1986 at The 3rd Annual Von Erich Parade of Champions he teamed with Kerry Von Erich and Steve Simpson to defeat The Fabulous Freebirds for the WCWA World Six-Man Tag Team Championship.
 On September 1, 1986, he entered in a tournament for the vacant WCWA World Tag Team Championship with Chris Adams.
 The team made it to the finals where they were defeated by Matt Borne and Buzz Sawyer.
-Lance got his revenge on November 17, 1986, when he teamed with The Dingo Warrior to capture the titles back from Borne and Sawyer.
+Lance got his revenge on November 17, 1986, when he teamed with Dingo Warrior to capture the titles back from Borne and Sawyer.
 In October 1986, he wrestled a tour for New Japan Pro-Wrestling, most notably his disqualification victory against Kengo Kimura on October 9.